Quick summary for Weaver Kaspa Scopes

 In this review, I’ll explore many details of the Weaver Kaspa scope in an unbiased way, so that you can make an informed decision.

-Looking through the Weaver Kaspa scope, I found that its image is as clear as, or slightly better than, many big name scopes within the same price range (such as the Nikon Buckmaster II).
+Looking through the Weaver Kaspa scope, I found that its image is as clear as many big name scopes within the same price range such as the Nikon Buckmaster II.
 Color contrast is not that great, but acceptable.
 Making game spotting not a difficult feat.
 Plus, there’s no strange refraction of purple or blue tint at the edges to frustrate you like some lower end scopes.

 Light transmission is not as good as higher priced scopes.
 The Weaver Kaspa gets dark much faster and is not recommended for serious hunting during dawn and dusk.
 That said, there’s not much irritating flares when the sun is at your front and back.

 If you hunt a lot during low light, higher end scopes or bigger objective lens scopes are recommended.

 The reticle is sharp and easy to spot.
 There are 2 reticles to choose from :

 - Dual X – similar to a simple duplex reticle